cirune/rwtserver-docker/README.md

 ## Description
 Dockerised instance of the Nova-Atomic's Rimworld Together mod server.
-Auto set-up, uses the latest version and update script.
+Auto set-up, uses the latest version, update script.

 ## Installation

-WiP
+- Install Docker and Docker-Compose on your server.
+- Start the container
+- Add mods to your liking.

 ### Docker run

 ### Docker compose
+- Download the docker-compose file from this repository into your Rimworld Together work directory.
+- Start it with : docker compose up -d
+#### No Reverse Proxy

-## with Treafik
+#### with Treafik
-- The docker-compose file in the repo is designed around a Traefik reverse-proxy Self-Host solution to allow domain resolution and expandability without having to open new ports.

 ## Usage
+Start the server with : docker compose up -d
 Terminal access to the server : docker attach rwtserver

+All server files are stored into the ./data folder where the compose file was started.

 ## Roadmap